beyazitt/main-proj2/README.md

 Welcome to my project!
 Before diving in, here are some key things you should know:

 Platform Compatibility: This project is optimized for Linux systems.
 If you intend to run it on a different platform, ensure you swap out the MSSQL Linux Image to match your system.
+You can check docker-compose.yml file for mpre detail.

 Architecture Design: My design utilizes the Onion Architecture, providing a robust and modular approach to development: